The program’s mission is to support outstanding, cutting-edge research by individuals on the following topics:

 Within various program areas, the Alfred Landecker Foundation funds projects and efforts that raise awareness of the causes of the Holocaust and its consequences, that keep the memory of victims alive, and that help safeguard the democratic values of a peaceful and united Europe.
 With a view to the present and to the future, the program will serve to strengthen these values as well as the inviolable dignity of the individual by establishing an academic network of Alfred Landecker lecturers and their research projects.

 The call for applications is open to applicants regardless of their current place of residence and their country of origin.
-To apply, a binding acceptance letter from a European or Israeli university is required.
+To apply, an acceptance letter from a European or Israeli university is required in the second stage of the application process (see below).

 The host university will be provided with up to 100,000 euros annually to cover the salary of the grantee and their personal research budget.
 Alfred Landecker lecturers are employed directly at their respective host university.

-- Within 5 years after PhD: Applicants must have successfully completed their doctorates within the last five years at the time when the application is received (parental leave and childcare will be accounted for with maximum 2 years per child).
+- Within 5 years after PhD: Applicants must have successfully completed their doctorates within the last five years at the time when the application is submitted.
+The five years start with the date where the applicant was informed about passing the PhD and corresponding grade (not the day of the award ceremony).
+Parental leave and childcare will be accounted for with maximum 2 years per child.

 - Host university in Europe or Israel: The host university must be in Europe or Israel; in addition, it must directly employ the grantee and provide the Alfred Landecker Foundation with an annual account of funds for each fiscal year.